 Get ready for the Euro party.
 Be it after the stage, at the mechanic’s tent, or in the showers.

 Find your routine

-We have a saying in the Subaru-MarathonMTB.com Team – the race isn’t over until you’re out of the shower.
+We have a saying in the MarathonMTB.com Team – the race isn’t over until you’re out of the shower.
 This is never more true than at a stage race.
 You’ll be pretty buckled once across the line each day, but have a plan.
-Get some food and drink, get it in, get your bike cleaned up and get out of your kit.
+Get some food and drink, eat and drink it, get your bike cleaned up and get out of your kit.
 You might choose to wash your bike later – you will be the best judge of that.
 But don’t neglect to clean your bike every day.
 Clean it, inspect it, and check for any problems.
 You don’t want to find a problem looking over your bike after dinner – and the mechanics would like more notice than that too.

 Pack your luxury items

 What picks you up when you’re low?
 You’ll know what works for you.
 Pack some of it.
 In 2012 we carried prepackaged banana bread and nutella in our Subaru Outback support car for another racer.
 As no matter how bad his day was, nutella smeared on banana bread made things ok again.
 Whether it’s a luxury item, music and headphones, a great book or even 4-ply toilet paper – pack it.
 Use it when you need it to keep you going.

 Keep an open mind

 This is the big one for race enjoyment.
 The Crocodile Trophy takes place in one the the areas of Australia’s east coast with the lowest amount of inhabitants.
 The route has few supermarkets around the corner, and there’s not always phone service.
 Some days will feel quite remote.
 So you need to keep an open mind for what’s possible, and what isn’t.